 You can expect to get great savings by depositing extra cash to reduce your loan principal and reduce the loan tenure along with overall interest.

-If you opt for semi-flexi plan, the only hassle is that whenever you wish to deposit extra cash you'll need to visit the bank branch, fill the form, queue up and then deposit the cash - bit of a pain unless the bank is right outside your front door.
+If you opt for a semi-flexi plan, the only hassle is that whenever you wish to deposit extra cash you'll need to visit the bank branch, fill out the form, queue up and then deposit the cash - a bit of a pain unless the bank is right outside your front door.

 For greater convenience and to save you a great deal of time, you may want to consider getting a full-flexi plan which you will need to attach a current account to the loan for greater savings on interest.

 What do I need to apply for this home loan?

 - Application form from the bank or online and complete it

 - A copy of your identification card (front and back) or passport (front page)

-- A copy of SPA / Booking Receipts / Letter or Offer from Developer
+- A copy of SPA / Booking Receipts / Letters or Offers from the Developer

-- Latest 3 to 6 consecutive months salary slips or vouchers or
+- Latest 3 to 6 consecutive months of salary slips or vouchers or

 - Latest EA From